Home / Information / What Is A Non-Fault Accident?

 What Is A Non-Fault Accident?

-A non-fault accident is when you’re involved in a crash or incident, but you’re not held legally responsible for what happened, so the other driver (or another party) is liable for the damage and losses.
+A non-fault accident is usually an accident where you were involved but are not treated as legally responsible for causing it, so another driver or party may be liable for the damage and losses.

 This is general information only, not personal insurance advice.
 Policy wording and insurer practice varies.